KohtaSchultz/Diamond-Price-Preditction-Project/README.md

 # Conclusion
-The carat of a diamons is the single most important factor in the price of a diamond.
-Color is the second most "important" farctor and is a far cry from actually driving the price up or down.
+The carat of a diamond is the single most important factor in the price of a diamond.
+Color is the second most "important" farctor and is a far cry from actually driving the price compared to carat.
 [Proof](https://deepnote.com/workspace/uni-b780-ef93fdef-c706-47b3-b054-4b4a1e6442fe/project/Untitled-project-a8827c41-a145-4d77-8d43-44dc51b02862/notebook/Notebook%201-ba1dfcd423ac4559abb9ce51cf3a7b03)